How is pancreatic cancer surgery carried out?

-You may have your operation as open surgery or as keyhole (laparoscopic) surgery.
-Open surgery is when one large cut (incision) is made in the abdomen.
+You may have your operation as open surgery or as keyhole (laparoscopic or robotic) surgery.
+Open surgery is when one large cut (incision) is made in the tummy.

 Keyhole surgery is still quite a new way of doing pancreatic surgery.
-People may recover from keyhole surgery more quickly compared to open surgery, but more research into this is needed.
-Sometimes surgeons start keyhole surgery and find that they can’t do it as keyhole.
-If this happens your surgeon will switch to open surgery.
+Keyhole surgery for distal pancreatectomy is offered to a small number of people in some specialist centres.
+Sometimes surgeons start keyhole surgery and find that unexpected problems mean that they need to switch to open surgery.